VanshS-21/Accessibility-Analyzer/axe-core-guide.md

 ---

-## Real-World Examples from AccessScan Codebase
+## Real-World Examples from AccessiScan Codebase

-Here are actual examples of how axe-core is implemented in the AccessScan project:
+Here are actual examples of how axe-core is implemented in the AccessiScan project:

 ### Example 1: Script Inclusion (analyzer.html, line 279)